danajacob/RepData_PeerAssessment1/PA1_template.md

 ## 104      835   206
 ```

-######Interval 835, which occured on Oct 1, 2012, 206 steps were taken, higher than number of steps taken on any other intervals
+At interval 835, which occured on Oct 1, 2012, 206 steps were taken, higher than number of steps taken at any other intervals.

 ####Imputing missing values